vidarlo/wp-tournament-registration/readme.txt

 a site against others it is probably a good idea to namespace your tournament IDs somehow, eg.
 `mysite_mytournamentid`

+= Why does it work with JavaScript enabled ony? =

+WP Tournament Registration does some checks to avoid spam.

 == Changelog ==
 = 1.0.0 =